 Overview

-Woebot is like a little life coach that fits into your pocket.
+Woebot is an AI therapy app that’s like a little life coach that fits into your pocket.
 Your main screen will always be the chatbox you share with Woebot, with three main sections at the top of the app to explore.
 If you choose “topic,” you can talk to Woebot about subjects like the pandemic, managing emotions, or relationships.

 If you choose “tools,” Woebot will start chatting with you about what is currently bothering you.
 After it discovers a problem, it will recommend a tool, like “rewrite negative thoughts” or mindfulness.
 There is a mood tracker and a gratitude journal, all of which are to be completed with Woebot as your guide.

 Woebot was by far one of the best AI chatbots in the CBT space that we came across.
-Chatting with Woebot felt like you were talking to a human and it was nice to checkin with it whenever you needed.
+Chatting with Woebot felt like you were talking to a human and it was nice to check in with it whenever I needed.

 Pros & Cons